 - Degree requirements, including continuing eligibility requirements.

-- Department website for additional details and resources.
+- Department website for additional details and resources, including the Student Handbook.

-The following items are not required, but if applicable, may enhance your competitiveness.
-Successfully meeting these items by the application deadline could earn you additional points towards your application.
+The following items are not required, but may enhance your competitiveness and earn you additional points towards your application.

-Veterans or students currently serving in the military.
-Submit appropriate documentation to verify your status if currently serving or submit Form DD-214 if you are a veteran.
+Submit appropriate documentation to verify your status if currently serving, or submit Form DD-214 if you are a veteran.

-Students who previously applied and were given alternate candidate status, but were not accepted during the same admission cycle, will receive additional points.
-No documentation is needed—this information is already on file.
+Students who were previously given alternate candidate status, but were not accepted during the same admission cycle, will receive additional points.
+No documentation is needed–this information is already on file.

 Additional Information

-Attendance at the mandatory program orientation session.
+Attendance at the mandatory program orientation is required.
 Details will be included in the program acceptance and alternate candidate notification emails.

 Students are required to submit health records, undergo drug screening, and complete a full background check paid to an outside vendor selected by the College.